publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch8/m__us_usc_t2_ch8.md

     Section 248, limitation upon amount of expenditures by candidate.

-    Such former provisions are covered generally by chapter 14 (§ 431 et seq.) of this title.
+    Such former provisions are covered generally by chapter 301 (§ 30101 et seq.) of Title 52, Voting and Elections.

  __Effective Date of Repeal__

     Repeal effective 60 days after Feb.
 7, 1972, see [section 408 of Pub.
-L. 92–225][/us/pl/92/225/s408], set out as an Effective Date note under [section 431 of this title][/us/usc/t2/s431].
+L. 92–225][/us/pl/92/225/s408], set out as an Effective Date note under [section 30101 of Title 52][/us/usc/t52/s30101], Voting and Elections.

 §§ 249 to 251. __Repealed.__  __[__  __June 25, 1948, ch.
 645, § 21__  __][/us/act/1948-06-25/ch645/s21]__  __,__  __[__  __62 Stat.
 862__  __][/us/stat/62/862]__  __, eff.__  __Sept.
 1, 1948__